-Seven emergency rescue teams, along with rangers and volunteers, have been deployed to search for the Mi-8T helicopter that went missing after taking off from a base near the Vachkazhets volcano.
+Seven emergency rescue teams, along with forest rangers and volunteers, have been deployed to search for the missing Mi-8T helicopter after it took off from a base near the Vachkazhets volcano.

-The Kamchatka Peninsula, some 7,100 km (4,300 miles) from Moscow, was hit by a storm over the weekend, with rain forecast to ease later on Sunday.
+The Kamchatka Peninsula, located about 7,100 km from Moscow, was affected by a storm over the weekend, and the rain is forecast to ease slightly by the end of Sunday.

-"At the moment, the search has not yielded any results," Russia's state news agency RIA quoted Sergei Lebedev, the Kamchatka region's emergency minister, as saying.
+"Currently, the search has yielded no results," Russia's state news agency RIA quoted Sergei Lebedev, the Kamchatka region's Minister of Emergency Situations, as saying.

-Mr Lebedev added that the slopes in the search area were covered with dwarf pines and other vegetation, making the use of equipment impractical.
+Mr. Lebedev added that the slopes in the search area were covered with dwarf pine and other trees, making the use of equipment impractical.

-Earlier, Russian media reported that a Russian helicopter with three crew members and 19 passengers on board went missing in the far eastern Kamchatka peninsula.
+Earlier, Russian media reported that a Russian helicopter with three crew members and 19 passengers on board had gone missing over the Kamchatka Peninsula in the far east.

-Kamchatka, nine hours from Moscow, is a popular tourist destination, known for its pristine rivers, geysers and volcanoes.
+Kamchatka, located nine hours from Moscow, is a popular tourist destination known for its pristine rivers, geysers, and volcanoes.

 Hong Hanh (according to Reuters)